AbstractSDK/cw-orchestrator/docs/src/cli/index.md

 Supported features of cw-orch-cli:

 - **[Keys management](./keys.md)**
-  - Add, show or remove key from/into keyring
+  - Add, show or remove key for the CLI

 Feel free to request new features by [opening an issue](https://github.com/AbstractSDK/cw-orchestrator/issues/new)!